jianwen-android/computing2022/README.md

    port = 'COM3' #Change this to the correct port
    ```

+5. Install Python (version 3.10.x will do)
+   1. Ensure that the installation comes with the latest version of tkinter
-5. Install the [requirements](requirements.txt) for this project using
+6. Install the [requirements](requirements.txt) for this project using

    ```shell
    pip install -r requirements.txt